 Tonkin lacquer - Le Tonkinois

-Tonkin varnish or Tung oil varnish is a varnish which is ideal for floors, stairs, Furniture and is suitable for all areas subjected to high traffic.
-It is an abrasion resistant, shatter-proof, durable paint that can be easily cleaned.
+Tonkin varnish is an oil mixture which is ideal for floors, stairs, furniture and is suitable for all areas subjected to high traffic.
+It is an abrasion resistant, shatter-proof, durable coat that can be easily cleaned.
 It is also hypoallergenic.
 Tonkin varnish which is derived from the French term “Le Tonkinois” which simply means “suitable for wood surfaces,” and works best in places the must sustain permanent temperature changes and high humidity.
 The indoor climate will not be affected by the cured varnish coating.
 Today, even the French Navy uses Tonkin oil varnish in order to weatherproof their ships.

 The area to be treated should be pre-sanded with sandpaper grain 100

-After that the linseed oil paint should be applied with a sturdy bristle brush on the dust and grease free surface in thin layers.
+After that the Tonkin paint should be applied with a sturdy bristle brush on the dust and grease free surface in thin layers.
 You can also find the right brush in our shop.
 For the first layer, you can place the paint in warm water.
-Another option would be to dilute the paint with about 5% gum turpentine.
 This will make the paint spread easier and will also allow it to bond much better to the surface.

 The subsequent or second layer should only be applied after the previous coat is cured or hardened.
 The surface can be grinded with sandpaper (grain 300-400) after the first and before the last coat.
 You can also wait until the 3rd has been applied and then carefully grind the surface with sandpaper.